autumn-mck/site-astro/src/content/markdownPosts/projects/index.md

 # Projects

-I've made a whole bunch of projects for fun and to learn in the last few years, including a few from university too.
-Here's a list of most of them!
+In the last few years I've made a bunch of projects, both to learn, and for the fun of making things.
+Here's some of the most interesting ones!

 <!-- nothing makes sense, so i might as well make nonsense -->